 Every sprint begins with sprint planning.
 With this quick checklist, you can keep sprint planning focused and productive.

-What items are ready and contribute to the goal?
+The items that are ready and can contribute to the goal

-Who is available to be on the sprint team?
+Team members who are available to be on the sprint team

-Once the team divides the work into functional increments known as user stories.
-You’ll need to define what completes each story so that team members know how their tasks are done.
+Once the team divides the work into functional increments known as user stories, you’ll need to define what completes each story.
+A user story is complete when certain criteria are met.
+Having these criteria well-defined helps team members know how to fulfill their tasks effectively.

 Encouraging collaboration is part of a good sprint plan.
-Give product owner’s the opportunity to share the vision since they’re typically the project’s key stakeholder.
+Give product owners the opportunity to share the vision since they’re typically the project’s key stakeholders.
+Collect stakeholder feedback often.
 Offer the team the chance to estimate how long something will take, and choose how much work gets done in that sprint.

 A product owner’s job is to: